GM safety crisis grows with recall of 3 million more cars for ignition issues

 "If it were unique to GM, I would say it is a much more serious problem," said Cole.

-GM said it was aware of eight crashes and six injuries related to the latest recall, but could not say if there were any fatalities.
+GM said it was aware of eight crashes and six injuries related to the latest recall, and that there were no fatalities.

 The automaker on Monday said it would replace or rework ignition keys to eliminate a slot in the end of the key.
 The slot allows a dangling key ring to slip to one side and pull the ignition key out of run position.